Adiitii02/RTL2GDSII-PROJECT/README.md

-# 8-bit Ripple Carry Adder using 1-bit Full Adders | RTL to GDSII
+# 8-bit Ripple Carry Adder using 1-bit Full Adder | RTL to GDSII

 > This project demonstrates the complete ASIC design flow of an 8-bit Ripple Carry Adder (RCA) using Verilog and Synopsys tools, from RTL to GDSII layout, following industry practices.